constfold/bbee_save/README.md

 # Blazblue Entropy Effect Save Editor
 This is a save editor for the amazing ACT game [Blazblue Entropy Effect](https://store.steampowered.com/app/2273430/BlazBlue_Entropy_Effect/).

+I noticed that there's another repository for save editing on GitHub, but it seems struggling with the protobuf format.
+So I decided to give it a try.
+And then it turns out that the protobuf definition is right in the game's JS land.

 ## How to use
 Due to a bug of `node-lz4` library, you need to install [my fork](https://github.com/constfold/node-lz4) of it.